Nancy Kwan: Early life

 Kwan was born in Hong Kong on May 19, 1939, and grew up in Kowloon Tong district.
 Kwan's father was Kwan Wing-hong, a Cantonese architect and her mother was Marquita Scott, a White British model of English and Scottish ancestry.
 Kwan Wing-hong was the son of lawyer Kwan King-sun and Juliann Loke Yuen-ying, daughter of business executive Loke Yew.
 He attended Cambridge University and met Scott in London.
 The two married and moved to Hong Kong, where Wing-hong became a prominent architect.
 In that era, interracial marriage was not widely accepted.
 Nancy has an older brother, Ka-keung.

 In 1941, Kwan's parents divorced when she was two years old.
 Scott escaped to England during the World War II Japanese invasion and never rejoined the family.
-Her mother later moved to New York and married an American.
+She later moved to New York and married an American.

 At Christmas 1941, in fear of the Japanese invasion of Hong Kong during World War II, Wing Hong, in the guise of a coolie, escaped from Hong Kong to North China with his two children, whom he hid in wicker baskets.
 Kwan and her brother were transported by servants, evading Japanese sentries.
 They remained in exile in western China for five years until the war ended, after which they returned to Hong Kong and lived in a spacious, contemporary home her father had designed.
 Remaining in Hong Kong with the children, her father married a Chinese woman, whom Kwan called "Mother".
-Her father and her stepmother raised her, in addition to her brother and five half-brothers and half-sisters.
+Her father and stepmother raised her, in addition to her brother and five half-brothers and half-sisters.
 Five of Kwan's siblings became lawyers.